BJackal/ChasteWorkshopSRN/README.md

 ## Example 1: Oxygen-dependent tumour spheroid growth

-Read through the (https://chaste.cs.ox.ac.uk/trac/wiki/UserTutorials/RunningTumourSpheroidSimulations)[tumour spheroid 'user tutorial'] that can be found on the old Chaste wiki.
+Read through the [https://chaste.cs.ox.ac.uk/trac/wiki/UserTutorials/RunningTumourSpheroidSimulations](tumour spheroid 'user tutorial') that can be found on the old Chaste wiki.
 If you are able to explore your local copy of the Chaste source code, e.g. in Visual Studio code, then you can find this user tutorial as a test suite located at `cell_based/test/tutorial/TestRunningTumourSpheroidSimulationsTutorial.hpp`.
 Try running this yourself for different values of the oxygen uptake rate and the boundary oxygen concentration.
 You can also explore varying the oxygen-dependent cell-cycle model parameters by calling the methods `SetHypoxicConcentration()`, `SetQuiescentConcentration()`, or `SetCriticalHypoxicDuration()` on `p_model`.